dmytri/cabinet/CONVENTIONS.md

 # === <bda> ===
 bda:
   definition: >
-    Behavior-Driven Automation is a self-describing and self-testing approach to automating system configuration and dependencies.
+    Behaviour-Driven Automation is a self-describing and self-testing approach to automating system configuration and dependencies.
   structure: |
     Scenario: [infra behaviour]
       Given [precondition]